Our Stories

 Progress

-Future Arctic and Offshore Patrol Ships for Canadian Coast Guard Officially Named: CCGS Donjek Glacier and CCGS Sermilik Glacier
+Future Arctic and Offshore Patrol Ships for Canadian Coast Guard Officially Named: CCGS Donjek and CCGS Sermilik

 During a ceremony today, July 31, 2024, at Halifax Shipyard, Darren Fisher, Member of Parliament for Dartmouth-Cole Harbour; Robb Wight, Director General of Vessel Procurement at the Canadian Coast Guard; and Dirk Lesko, President of Irving Shipbuilding were in attendance as the names of the two Arctic and Offshore Patrol Ships (AOPS) under construction for the Canadian Coast Guard were announced.
 This event also marked the official keel laying for AOPS 7, and celebrated construction start of AOPS 8.